influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/upgrading.md

 wget https://dl.influxdata.com/enterprise/releases/influxdb-data-1.7.6_c1.7.6.x86_64.rpm
 ```

-### Step 2: Stop traffic to the data node
+### Stop traffic to data nodes

-Your cluster's load balancer distributes read and write requests among data nodes in the cluster.
-If you have access to the load balancer configuration, stop routing read and write requests to the data node server (port 8086) via your load balancer **before** performing the remaining steps.
+- If you have access to the load balancer configuration, use your load balancer to stop routing read and write requests to the data node server (port 8086).

-If you cannot access the load balancer configuration, work with your networking team to prevent traffic to the data node server before continuing to upgrade.
+- If you cannot access the load balancer configuration, work with your networking team to prevent traffic to the data node server before continuing to upgrade.

-### Step 3: Install the 1.7.6 data node packages
+### Install the data node package

-#### Data node package install

-When you run the install command, your terminal asks if you want to keep your
-current configuration file or overwrite your current configuration file with the file for version 1.7.6.

-Keep your current configuration file by entering `N` or `O`.
-The configuration file will be updated with the necessary changes for version 1.7.6 in the next step.
+When you run the install command, you're prompted to keep or overwrite your current configuration file with the file for version 1.7.6.
+Enter `N` or `O` to keep your current configuration file.
+You'll make the configuration changes for version 1.7.6. in the next procedure, [Update`infludb.conf`](#update-influxdb-conf).

 ##### Ubuntu and Debian (64-bit)